accordionmaster/accordionmaster.github.io/_posts/2021-02-27-how-to-be-with-a-cat.md

 This is a essay about my study experience of cat.
-I want a cat as my friends.
+I want a cat as my friend.
+And when I finished these word , I realized the fact that I am not ready to being a cat owner.
+I’m busy and should care about my neighbor.
+So I decided to choose some little tortoises.
+It’s a good idea, yeah.
+They are always quiet, and they are always so small.
+It reminds me of the book of *the little prince*.
+‘If you please draw me a sheep’ said by little prince.